benmanone/minicloze/README.md

 # Features
 - Support for almost 500 languages
-- Simple and efficient implementation
+- Simple and efficient implementation, the final build is only ~5.4mb as it stands.
 - Written in pure Rust

 # Plans